deepskystacker/DSS/Installers/README.txt

 3. Bug fix: Null pointer dereference causing an abend when using stacking methods other than Average, Entropy Weighted Average or Maximum methods when running on Linux or macOS.

+4. Change the default Background Calibration Method to be Offset instead of Rational.

 Changes for DeepSkyStacker 6.1.2
 ================================